Sitecore/jss/docs/data/routes/docs/introduction/why-jss/en.md

 > To learn more about Sitecore terminology and concepts, refer to the [Authoring Concepts](/docs/introduction/content-authoring-concepts).

 ## Who should use JSS
-Any company that has chosen Sitecore as their enterprise web platform, and wants to utilize the benefits of front-end JavaScript frameworks in their web app is perfectly suited for using JSS.
+Any company that has chosen Sitecore as their enterprise web platform and wants to utilize the benefits of front-end JavaScript frameworks in their web app is perfectly suited for using JSS.

 Remember that JSS is one of several Sitecore implementation options, so obviously, it's not the right approach for everyone.
 As a platform for enterprises, Sitecore is designed to be highly flexible and customizable, both in the front-end and in the authoring interface.
 It's best to consult with Sitecore's Customer Success department or a Sitecore partner to dig into specific business cases and figure out the best way to utilize Sitecore.